laravel/docs/upgrade.md

 #### Database Driver Changes

-If you are using the `database` driver to store your queued jobs in `config/queue.php`, you should create a migration that does the following:
+If you are using the `database` driver to store your queued jobs, you should drop the `jobs_queue_reserved_reserved_at_index` index then drop the `reserved` column from your `jobs` table.
+This column is no longer required when using the `database` driver.
+Once you have completed these changes, you should add a new compound index on the `queue` and `reserved_at` columns.

+Below is an example migration you may use to perform the necessary changes:

     public function up()
     {